andremmvgabriel/logging-cpp/README.md

 [ info  ] My first log example.
 ```

-As can be seen in the example, to be able to use the write_log function, a severity level as to be specified as well as the log message.
+As can be seen in the example, to be able to use the log function, a severity level as to be specified as well as the log message.
 Since the logger is using the default settings, the output is the most basic log, which is defined by the severity level, in brackets, followed by the message.

 There are several severity levels that can be specified for logging: